 Security checks by the U.S. itself are another consideration for processing speed.
 Diversity visa lottery history includes a sad record of green cards lost through no fault of the applicants when the U.S. government failed to complete the necessary security checks in time.
 Historically, adjustment applicants have fared somewhat better in the security check process than applicants at posts abroad.
 In addition, diversity visa applicants adjusting status in the U.S. are now eligible for an expedited FBI name check process.

-In short, if you are in the U.S. and eligible for adjustment of status when you win the diversity visa lottery, you will do well to find out all you can about the relative green-card processing speeds of your home consulate and the USCIS field office with jurisdiction over your U.S. place of residence.
+In short, if you are in the United States and eligible for adjustment of status when you win the diversity visa lottery, you will do well to find out all you can about the relative green-card processing speeds of your home consulate and the USCIS field office with jurisdiction over your U.S. place of residence.
 You should also take into account any factors particular to you that will affect the relative speed of processing in the two venues.